Ladder99/ladder99/README.md

 ![rabbitmq](docs/rabbitmq.png)

-UDP has limited packet size, so data must be chopped up by a cutter and reassembled on the other side:
+UDP has limited packet size (standard is 1500 bytes), so data must be chopped up by a cutter and reassembled on the other side:

 ![diode1](docs/diode1.jpg)